You are here

 2007.
 Devils, Parasites and Fierce Needles: Healing and the Politics of Translation in Southeastern Tanzania.
 Science, Technology, and Human Values.

-forthcoming.
+2018.
 “Healing in the Anthropocene.”
 In Keiichi Omura, Atsuro Morita, Shiho Satsuka and Grant Jun Otsuki (eds.)
 The World Multiple: Politics of Knowing and Generating Entangled Worlds.
 Routledge.
-Publication anticipated in November.

 2017.
 “The Value of Secrets: Pragmatic Healers and Proprietary Knowledge.”
 In William Olsen and Carolyn Sargent (eds.)
 African Medical Pluralism.
 Indiana University Press.
 Pp. 31-49.